apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 ## Conclusion

-In a nutsell, since FROMAGe does not employ extremely large models, other methods and strategies had to be explored to enhance its performance on several tasks.
+In a nutshell, since FROMAGe does not employ extremely large models, other methods and strategies had to be explored to enhance its performance on several tasks.
 Regarding the goals of this project, the possibilities for in-context learning of the model were explored in depth for various tasks.
 Furthermore, different prompting templates and strategies, such as visual and text augmentation of the prompt have proven to be beneficial for the model, since its performance in all cases was increased.
-Lastly, it is important to understand the advantages of in-context learning, where we do not update the parameters of the model, but it's also crucial to understand through the experiments conducted how the prompt itself and different prompting strategies play a significant role for the performance of the model.
+Lastly, it is important to understand the advantages of in-context learning, where we do not update the parameters of the model, but it's also crucial to understand through the experiments conducted how the prompt itself and different prompting strategies play a significant role in the performance of the model.

 &nbsp;